-- 4.1.1 The drainage system shall be ventilated to allow a flow of air and to minimise the build up of foul air. - 4.1.2 Every main drain, and every branch drain longer than 10 m, shall be ventilated in accordance with Table 3. - 4.1.3 Ventilation shall be provided by a drain vent pipe located so that the length of drain upstream of the drain vent connection is less than 10 m (see Figure 5). - 4.1.4 To allow for regular flushing of the drain vent connection, it shall be located downstream of, but not more than 10 m, from the discharge connection closest to the head of the drain (see Figures 5 (a) and 6).
+- 4.1.1 The drainage system shall be ventilated to allow a flow of air and to minimise the build up of foul air. - 4.1.2 Every main drain, and every branch drain longer than 10 m, shall be ventilated in accordance with Table 3. - 4.1.3 Ventilation shall be a ovided by a drain vent pipe located so that the length of came upstream of the drain upstream of the drain than the tion is less than 10 m (see Figure 5). - 4.1.4 To allow for regular flushing of the drain vent connection, it shall be located downstream of, but not more than 10 m, from the discharge connection closest to the head of the drain (see Figures 5 (a) and 6).